A.C. Jackson: Death

 Former police commissioner and retired judge John Oliphant reported that Jackson was fatally shot in 1921 during the Tulsa race massacre when he "came walking toward me with his hands in the air" saying "here am I. I want to go with you", surrendering.
 A mob of about seven armed men intercepted him and two of them shot him.
 One of the men shot him after he had fallen to the ground.
 He bled to death from his wounds at the Convention Hall.

 Killer

 Conflicting reports on the identity of the shooter exist, but sources agree no one was ever charged for the murder of A.C.
 Jackson.

-The Tulsa World reported in 2020 that his shooter was never identified, but one of the armed men was identified as a former Tulsa Police Department officer named Brown by John Oliphant.
+The Tulsa World reported in 2020 that his shooter was never positively identified, but John Oliphant named a former Tulsa Police Department officer named Brown as one of the armed men.

 The Victory of Greenwood, a historical project by Tulsa Star editor Timantha Norman, identifies James “Cowboy” Long as Jackson's killer citing John Oliphant's testimony on July 21, 1921, to the State Attorney General's office.